Welcome, Spring Equinox!

 A bud forms on a tree branch.
 A patch of grass turns green.
 A longer stretch of evening light invites people outside again.
 Each change is small, yet together they signal a profound transformation.

-In closing, let us end as we began: with the powerful words of a visionary we have met before:
+In closing, let us look forward to the coming of LIGHT—and conclude this post as we began it, with powerful words from a visionary whom we have met before:

 “Someday, after mastering the winds, the waves, the tides and gravity, we shall harness for God the energies of love.
 And then, for the second time in the history of the world, humanity will have discovered fire.”